TL;DR

 Managing Day-of Logistics

 Prepare materials and logistics well before interview day.
 Select and prepare attire early in the week.
 Print extra resumes if interviewing in person.
 Test technology if interviewing virtually.
-These preparations prevent day-of scrambling that increases stress and consumes time.
+These preparations prevent day-of scrambling that increases stress.

 Build buffer time around interviews.
 Rushing from practicum work to interview without transition produces frazzled performances.
-Arriving early—or logging into virtual waiting rooms with time to spare—allows you to collect yourself and enter interviews calmly.
+Arriving early allows you to collect yourself and enter interviews calmly.

 Integrating Current Experience into Responses